-- Preview Email Newsletter

 WASHINGTON, July 11 -- The National Association for Biomedical Research (NABR) has submitted a public comment letter to the U.S. Department of Health and Human Services, advocating for reduced administrative burdens on researchers involved in animal studies.
 NABR, representing over 330 institutions, seeks clarity and reform in how laboratory animal research is regulated under the 21st Century Cures Act.

-Matthew R. Bailey, NABR President, stated, "The language proposed in recent NIH guidance doe more ST
+Matthew R. Bailey, NABR President, stated, "The language proposed in recent NIH guidance does not align with statutory authority and imposes s more ST

 NATB Urges FTC and DOJ to Prioritize Transparency Over Price Caps in Ticket Resale Market (10)